guzzle/guzzle/docs/clients.rst

 Clients are used to create requests, create transactions, send requests through an HTTP adapter, and return a response.
-You can add default request options to a client that are applied to every request (e.g., default headers, default query string parameters, etc), and you can add event listeners and subscribers to every request created by a client.
+You can add default request options to a client that are applied to every request (e.g., default headers, default query string parameters, etc.), and you can add event listeners and subscribers to every request created by a client.

 Creating a client